-Assistant Professor - Tenure Track - Department of Africana Studies, Georgia State University
+Assistant Professor - Africana Studies - Georgia State University

 Georgia State University is the largest public research university in the Southeastern U.S. with campuses across the metro Atlanta area.
-GSU has been nationally recognized for its programs supporting student success and graduates more Black college students than any U.S. college.
-It hosts programs such as GSU-62, which diversifies the student body by supporting students over the age of 62; 25% of the students are first-generation; and the vast majority of students receive some form of financial aid.
+GSU has been nationally recognized for its programs supporting student success and graduates more Black college students than any college in the U.S. It hosts programs such as GSU-62, which diversifies the student body by supporting students over the age of 62; 25% of the students are first-generation; and the vast majority of students receive some form of financial aid.

 The metro-Atlanta area provides scholars of Africana studies with a number of opportunities and resources for collaboration including several cultural institutions, libraries, archives, and neighborhood associations.
 As an international city, Atlanta hosts one of the most traveled airports in the world and is home to many longstanding migrant, refugee, and transnational communities.

 Applicants must have a terminal degree with a strong research profile in Africana Studies or a related field of study by the date of the appointment.
 The successful applicant must be able to:

 - Demonstrate the ability to teach undergraduate and graduate courses in cultural studies with a focus on humanistic Africana studies;

 - Engage in research that compliments the diverse research profile of the department and build new areas of collaboration;

 - Demonstrate the potential to contribute to the department's curriculum and engage in ongoing community partnerships